openingscience/book/_posts/2013-08-01-towards_another_scientific_revolution.md

 revolution extending and completing the first open science revolution, of the 17th and 18th centuries.
 <small>Michael Nielsen</small>

-## Abstract

-In this introductory chapter we establish a common understanding of what are and what drives current changes in research and science.
-The concepts of Science 2.0 and Open Science will be introduced.
-As such we provide a short introduction to the history of science and knowledge dissemination.
-We explain the origins of our scientific culture which evolved around publication methods.
-Interdependencies of current concepts will be elucidated and it will be stated that the transition towards Open Science is a complex cultural change.
-Reasons as to why the change is slow are discussed and the main obstacles are identified.
-Next, we explain the recent changes in scientific workflows and how these cause changes in the system as a whole.
-Furthermore, we provide an overview on the entire book and explain what can be found in each chapter.

 Nicole Forster’s goal as a researcher is to enhance cancer treatment.
 That is why she and her colleagues in the laboratory of Leif W. Ellisen